joel-s/joel-qs/README.md

 - Implement automated tests
 - Improve error reporting when file for upload contains an invalid line
 - Improve appearance of bottom button bar when there are many pages
+- May try changing "Search" button to a "Filter" check box?
-- Look into re-enabling CSRF protection (possibly a thorny issue)
+- Look into security improvements (possibly a thorny issue)